blankory/tenttiarkisto/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Quick setup

+If you have docker installed, you use the dockerfile in repo to quickly build and test the project.
+Run `docker build -t tenttiarkisto .` from the repo to build the docker image.
+Run `docker run -it --rm -p 4200:80 tenttiarkisto` to run the project.
+You can access the project in browser from `http://localhost:4200/`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).